Yottaa/e-comet-drupal/README.md

 1. Depends on the version of your Drupal installation, download either [yottaa-7.x-1.0.tar.gz](https://github.com/Yottaa/e-comet-drupal/blob/master/dist/yottaa-7.x-1.0.tar.gz?raw=true) for Drupal 7.x or [yottaa-6.x-1.0.tar.gz](https://github.com/Yottaa/e-comet-drupal/blob/master/dist/yottaa-6.x-1.0.tar.gz?raw=true) for Drupal 6.x

-2. unzip it onto the [Directory of your Drupal installation]/sites/all/modules directory.
+2. Unzip it onto the [Directory of your Drupal installation]/sites/all/modules directory.

 3. Find settings.php, which is under the [Directory of your Drupal installation]/sites/default directory, and add the following lines:

    ```
    $conf['reverse_proxy'] = TRUE;
    $conf['reverse_proxy_addresses'] = isset($_SERVER['REMOTE_ADDR']) ? array($_SERVER['REMOTE_ADDR']) : array();
    ```

 4. If you want to make Yottaa as your default caching backend, add the following lines to the settings.php as well